WDI-SEA/react-development-course-materials/Additional Resources/ATM Lab/README.md

 ## Task

-Currently, you can see that there is a checking account in which a user can deposit money.
+Currently, there is a checking account in which a user can deposit money.
 Try it out — it works!
 - Create a "Withdraw" button next to the "Deposit" button.
   - You should not be able to withdraw more than the current balance.
 - Create a savings account — another component of the same class.